breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 a_i^{(t)} = \sum_j s(j)a_{i-j}^{(i-j)} \mod 2
 $$

-This operation, which might remind us of a [certain operation](https://en.wikipedia.org/wiki/Convolution#Discrete_convolution) from digital signal processing.
+This might remind us of a certain operation from digital signal processing, called a [discrete convolution](https://en.wikipedia.org/wiki/Convolution#Discrete_convolution).
 We read $$f * g$$ as "$$f$$ convolved by $$g$$":

 $$
 (f * g)[n] = \sum_{m=-\infty}^{\infty} f[m]g[n-m]
 $$

 Here $$f$$ is our state and $$g$$ is called a "kernel".
-This system is known to be [Turing complete](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
-Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply Rule 110 to simulate a TM.
+Similar to the λ-calculus, this system also is [known to be universal](https://wpmedia.wolfram.com/uploads/sites/13/2018/02/15-1-1.pdf).
+Disregarding efficiency, we could encode any computable function as an initial state and mechanically apply Rule 110 to simulate a TM, λ-calculus, or any other TC system.

-## Graphs, inductively
+# Graphs, inductively

 Just like grammars, we can define graphs themselves inductively.
 As many graph algorithms are recursive, this choice considerably simplifies their implementation.
-Take one definition for an unlabeled directed graph, proposed by [Erwig](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf) (2001).
+Take one definition of an unlabeled directed graph, proposed by [Erwig](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf) (2001).
 Here, the notation `list → [item]` is a shorthand for `list → item list`, where `item` is some terminal, and `list` is just a list of `item`s:

 ```
 vertex  → int